-The other type of sweat glands, apocrine, are located around your armpits, groin, palms and feet.
+The other type of sweat glands, apocrine, are located around your armpits, palms and feet.

 Unfortunately, these type of glands also produce bacteria, which helps break down the sweat, but also has the unfortunate effect of producing body odor.

-This is generally why we need to put anti-perspirant and deodorant on our pits, and talc on our groin and feet instead of all over our bodies.
+This is generally why we need to put anti-perspirant and deodorant on our pits, and talc down there, feet instead of all over our bodies.

 Furthermore, some people will perspire and sweat a whole lot more than others.

 Much of this is dependent on things such as:

 Now that you know why we sweat, let’s move on to the next topic, which is the role of anti-perspirants and deodorant, and why they sometimes don’t work.